‘Let your memory be your travel bag’ – Alexander Solzhenitsyn, winner of the Nobel Prize for Literature

 Consider your itinerary, select the mandatory footwear, and then fill in the rest of the ensemble.

 Ideal travel shoes can be worn all day, endure a modest amount of moisture, and still look a little attractive.
+Consider wearing the best shoes for your foot type.

 My M.O. is to wear running shoes; pack brown, casual slip-ons that I could wear with chinos and a pair of sandals.